Oluwatoyin29/alx-system_engineering-devops/0x02-shell_redirections/README.md

-i am printing a script
+i am displaying a smiley